alixmacdonald10/alixmacdonald10/README.md

 **Cloud Native?
 More like Cloud Native with extra coffee.**
 I’ve spent more time in Azure than most people spend in traffic jams, and I’ve dabbled in AWS enough to know where the bodies are buried.

 **Python?** Yeah, I can write it.
 Do I like it?
-Let’s just say I prefer my languages with a side of type safety and zero segfaults.
+Let’s just say I miss the Rust compiler.

+I have a strong proclivity towards **postgres**.

 **TL;DR:**
-- Rust is my love language.
+- Rust is language of choice.
-- Kubernetes is my battleground.
+- Kubernetes is my go to.
-- Azure is my playground.
+- Azure is the best of a bad bunch?
-- AWS is… complicated.
+- AWS is… interesting...
-- Python is… tolerated.
+- Python is tolerated.
+- Postgres is preffered.
+- IAC is a bit of me.
 ---